odedniv/rspec-document_requests/README.md

 # spec/requests/session_spec.rb

-RSpec.describe "Session resource", type: :request, doc: true do describe "Create session" do
+RSpec.describe "Session resource", type: :request, doc: true do describe "Create session", explanation: "This is how you create a session." do
     before do
-      explain "Creating the user"
+      explain { request "Creating a user" }
       post "/users", user: { username: "myuser", password: "123123" }
     end

     before do
-      explain do # No request explanation
+      explain do
-        request do
+        request do # No request explanation
           parameter 'session[username]', "The username", required: true, type: 'string' parameter 'session[password]', required: true, type: 'string' # No explanation header 'Content-Type', ... # you get the point end
-        response do
+        response do # No response explanation
           parameter 'message', "Message from the server", required: true # No type parameter 'session_id', "The session ID" # Not required and no type header 'Set-Cookie', ...